Honda Prologue: Development and design

 Styled by Honda Design Studio in Los Angeles, the Prologue is based on the Ultium architecture and the BEV3 platform developed by General Motors, which it shares with the Chevrolet Blazer EV, Acura ZDX, and Cadillac Lyriq.

 Production of the Prologue at GM's Ramos Arizpe plant started in January 2024, with initial customer deliveries expected in March.
 Through November 2024, sales of the Prologue in the United States totaled 25,132.
+Production is expected to end in December 2026.

 Development of the Prologue was led by chief engineer John Hwang.
 According to Hwang, the frame rails, the floor, the front and rear suspension subframes, pedal box, steering column mounting, the base of the windshield, and firewall are shared with the Blazer EV.
 Honda designers and engineers are given freedom to develop its own sheetmetal, and tuned the steering calibration, springs and dampers independently from the Blazer EV.
 While having a unique interior design, the Prologue shares many components with the Blazer EV, including the steering wheel and stalks, climate settings controls, door handles and locks, and window switches.

 A dashboard mounted 11-inch screen serves as the digital instrument cluster, with a free standing 11.3-inch touchscreen used as an infotainment display.
 It runs a reskinned version of GM's Android Automotive implementation known as Google Built-in, but in contrast to GM's version, supports wireless Android Auto and Apple CarPlay.
 Google services such as Assistant and Play are integrated on all models.
 Google Maps can be used on either display, and provides route planning that accommodates for charging stops and can automatically initiate battery preconditioning to reduce charging times.

 The drive mode shifter is column mounted, allowing for more space in the center console, which features two side-by-side cupholders behind a flat storage tray, and a pocket style vertical wireless phone charger.
 Two 3-amp USB-C charging ports that output up to 45W located in each row, along with heated front seats and dual-zone climate control are standard on all models.